 What came up in the last couple of days of not using social media is too much to cover in one post.
 So I will focus on one thing at a time and today I think what seems quite tangible for me is the difference in my perception of what makes me good enough in the two very different worlds: online and out there.

-I could have posted this picture, or another one of me in my chosen outfit for the day, on one of my social media accounts.
+Let's imagine I took a picture of myself.
+I could have posted this picture of me in my chosen outfit for the day, to one of my social media accounts.
 The very gesture of posting it would trigger - or be triggered by! - the need to receive a feedback (read: approval - because I don't really want anyone to tell me that I don't look good).
-By not posting this picture, I took my chances and left my house without the approval but with a little bit of faith in my taste for clothes and my bruttal exercise and dieting program.
+By not posting this picture, I took my chances and left my house without the approval but with a little bit of faith in my taste for clothes and my serious exercise and dieting program.
 When people looked at me, there were no thumbs up or down, no emojis, no compliments.
 I went out and I wasn't expecting people to pull up in their cars and tell me: "Love your outfit!", or:"Have you been working out, hun?!", as they might have done if they were instead scrolling down their News Feed.
 It was ok that nobody was making a big deal of my outfit, my make-up, my sunglasses, of me existing in the world.

 So I asked myself: Why does it feel so much better to not request this approval?
 And if it feels so much better then why do I do it on social media?
 To answer my first question, I dug deep and I found this fine, yet not so subtle, difference between self-confidence and faith in self.
 And just to be clear, this is only my interpretation based on how I use these two different terms in my (second) language.